-In evaluating the independence of each of our directors and director nominees, the Board considers transactions and relationships between each director or nominee, or any member of his or her immediate family and the Company and its subsidiaries and affiliates.
-The Board also examined transactions and relationships between directors and director nominees or their known affiliates and members of the Company's senior management and their known affiliates.
-The purpose of this review is to determine whether any such relationships or transactions are inconsistent with a determination that the director is independent under applicable laws and regulations and NYSE listing standards.
-In 2014, the Board affirmatively determined that a majority of our current directors, including Messrs.
-Robert A. Baron, Dmitry Kolosov, John A. Paganelli, Richard C. Pfenniger, Jr., and Drs.
-Richard A. Lerner and Alice Lin-Tsing Yu, are "independent" directors within the meaning of the listing standards of the NYSE and applicable law.
-In making the independence determinations, the Board considered a number of factors and relationships, including without limitation (i) Dr. Frost's service on the Board of Directors for Continucare Corporation until October 2011, an entity for which Mr. Pfenniger served as Chairman, Chief Executive Officer, and President until October 2011; (ii) Dr. Frost's membership on the Board of Trustees for the Scripps Research Institute ("TSRI"), a 501(c)(3) entity for which Dr. Lerner served as President until December 2011; (iii) Dmitry Kolosov's stock option awards for exceptional Board service on November 4, 2013 (valued at \$87,250) and March 18, 2015 (valued at \$58,400); (iv) Dr. Lerner's stock option award for service as Chairman of the Company's Scientific Advisory Board on June 9, 2011 valued at \$57,250; (v) the Company's investment in Zebra Biologics, Inc. ("Zebra"), an entity for which Dr. Lerner is the founder and currently serves as a director and scientific advisor; and (vi) Dr. Yu's prior service as a Distinguished Research Fellow and Associate Director at the Genomics Research Center, Academia Sinica, a Taiwanese entity from which the Company licenses technology.
-As required by the NYSE, the Company's independent directors meet at least annually in executive session without the presence of its non-independent directors or management.
+In evaluating the independence of each of our directors and director nominees, the Board considers transactions and relationships between each director or nominee, or any member of his or her immediate family, and the Company and its subsidiaries and affiliates.
+The Board also examines transactions and relationships between directors and director nominees or their known affiliates and members of the Company's senior management and their known affiliates.
+The purpose of this review is to determine whether any such relationships or transactions are inconsistent with a determination that the director is independent under applicable laws and regulations and NASDAQ listing standards.
+In 2016, the Board affirmatively determined that a majority of our directors serving at that time, including Messrs.
+Robert Baron, Dmitry Kolosov, John A. Paganelli, and Richard C. Pfenniger, Jr., and Drs.
+Richard A. Lerner and Alice Lin-Tsing Yu, were "independent" directors within the meaning of the listing standards of NASDAQ and applicable law.
+In addition, the Board also determined that Dr. Richard Krasno was independent under applicable law and the listing standards of NASDAQ upon his appointment to the Board in February 2017 to fill the vacancy created by Mr. Baron's resignation in January 2017.
+In making the independence determinations, the Board considered a number of factors and relationships, including without limitation (i) Dr. Frost's service on the Board of Directors for Continucare Corporation until October 2011, an entity for which Mr. Pfenniger served as Chairman, Chief Executive Officer, and President until October 2011; (ii) Dr. Frost's membership on the Board of Trustees for the Scripps Research Institute ("TSRI"), a 501(c)(3) entity for which Dr. Lerner served as President until December 2011; (iii) Dr. Frost's service as Chairman of the Board of Ladenburg Thalmann Financial Services Inc., an entity in which Dr. Frost beneficially owns more than ten percent (10%) and for which Dr. Krasno serves as a member of the Board of Directors; (iv) Drs.
+Frost's and Krasno's and Mr. Rubin's service as members of the Board of Directors of Castle Brands, Inc., an entity in which Dr. Frost beneficially owns more than ten percent (10%); (v) Mr. Pfenniger's and Dr Krasno's service as members of the Board of Directors of Biocardia, Inc., formerly Tiger X Medical, Inc., an entity in which Dr. Frost beneficially owns more than ten percent (10%); (vi) Mr. Rubin's previous service as Interim Chief Executive Officer and Interim Chief Financial Officer and as a member of the Board of Directors of Tiger X Medical, Inc. until its merger with Biocardia, Inc. in October 2016; (vii) Dmitry Kolosov's stock option awards for exceptional Board service on November 4, 2013 (valued at \$87,250) and March 18, 2015 (valued at \$58,400); (viii) the Company's investments in Zebra Biologics, Inc. ("Zebra"), an entity for which Dr. Lerner is the founder and currently serves as a director and scientific advisor; and (ix) Dr. Yu's prior service as a Distinguished Research Fellow and Associate Director at the Genomics Research Center, Academia Sinica, a Taiwanese entity from which the Company licenses technology.